ObiBaratt/ObiBaratt/README.md

 <p>In essence, I'm a problem solver, and a creator.</p>

 ## I'm currently working on...
-1. Personalized UI kit.
-2. My Full Stack Internship @ Amotions
+1. Fixing up the UI in my [Kanban Board](https://github.com/ObiBaratt/kanban-board) project and adding a landing page.
+2. Working on freelancing projects.
+3. Planning a startup with a partner.

 ## I enjoy
 - Consistent improvement.
 Sometimes seems like such a huge amount of effort to improve but if you keep taking incremental steps towards perfection they quickly add up.